-Early May is a time when you might see Mexican flags, hear Mexican music and get an overwhelming urge to eat Mexican food.
-That’s because it’s Cinco de Mayo (say “sing-ko deh my-oh”), a holiday celebrating Mexico!
+Early May is a time when you might see Mexican flags or hear Mexican music.
+That’s because it’s Cinco de Mayo (say “SING-ko deh MY-oh”).
+The holiday celebrates Mexico's culture and heritage!

-That's the easy part to remember — Cinco de Mayo means "5th of May" in Spanish, the language of Mexico.
-Same date every year!
+That's the easy part to remember.
+Cinco de Mayo means "5th of May" in Spanish, the language of Mexico.
+So it's on the same date every year!

 Back in 1862 France invaded the young country of Mexico.
-The French army, being bigger and better trained, seemed unstoppable, and they were until they reached the Mexican town of Puebla.
+The French army, being bigger and better trained, seemed unstoppable.
+And they were.
+That was until they reached the Mexican town of Puebla.

 There, a small Mexican force under the command of General Ignacio Zaragoza not only held off the French army, they sent them into full retreat.
 It didn’t end the war — the French just came back with an even bigger army later — but it was considered a source of pride and a morale-booster for the Mexican people.